How to buy a house in Mississippi: What you should know

 Much of Mississippi's housing market can be explained by supply and demand.

-Between June and August 2025, there were more than 1,000 people searching to move into Mississippi versus out of the state on Redfin, indicating high demand.
+Between December 2025 and February 2026, there were about the same number of people searching to move into Mississippi versus out of the state on Redfin, indicating stable demand.

 For more local Mississippi housing statistics and predictions, find a reputable real estate agent.